Rest in Peace to the person I thought I was and hope to never become.

 We are like that for a time… she is starting to unwind and I’m focused on her, just her.
 I wait until she is on the cusp of sleep, then gently work my fingers through her hair to give a firm short tug.
-In a flash she comes to life, her head snapping up as she drags me into her lap for a kiss that is both forceful and hungry.
+Her breath catches and in a flash she comes to life, head snapping up as she drags me into her lap for a kiss that is both forceful and hungry.
 I will wait.

 I lean back and unbutton her shirt, pressing soft kisses into her skin.
 Her body is feverish under my caress.
 My lips roll over her ribs, tongue sliding down her side… nails grazing her lightly as she trembles with hunger.
 She will wait.

 She pants my name in a tone that is harsh and demanding.
 Her body is tense with an energy that is tightly reined in.
 Her body language, her gaze, the tone of her voice… are predatory.
 She will wait.